The world is changing at

 we're part of the play and the clothes are too," he added.
 Len knew

-that, in that midriff tank top, which bulged in the chest
+that, in that stretched midriff tank top, which bulged in the chest

 she was for the time she was in.
 "So, just

 "That's a good idea," said Stephanie as she kept strolling